williamxb/emilywillis/README.md

 pnpm install
 ```

-Then, run Next.js in development mode:
+Start the development server:

 ```bash
 pnpm dev
 ```

+The site will be accessible at `http://localhost:3000`.

-This site is deployed the cloud with [Vercel](https://vercel.com/templates) ([Documentation](https://nextjs.org/docs/app/building-your-application/deploying)).
+This site is deployed to [Vercel](https://vercel.com/templates) - ([Documentation](https://nextjs.org/docs/app/building-your-application/deploying)).